harvard-lil/website-static/app/_posts/2017-05-09-lil-talks-1924-democratic-convention-by-caitlin.md

 - LIL talks
 ---

-On May 5th, 2017 Caitlin went in depth on the intricacies of the 1924 Democratic Convention (also known as the ‘Klanbake’).
+On May 5th, 2017 Caitlin went in depth on the intricacies of the 1924 Democratic Convention.

 ![](https://lil-blog-media.s3.amazonaws.com/caitlin1.jpg)